-Q: What will happen if a student tests positive for COVID-19?
+Q: What happens if a student tests positive for COVID-19?

 Q: Will Northwestern do contact tracing if a student tests positive for COVID-19?

 A: Northwestern does initial contact tracing for on-campus exposure.
 We work with our region’s public health provider, Community Health Partners, and they will assist with contact tracing off campus.

 Q: Will students have to wear masks?

 A: Yes.
 Every student should bring several cloth masks to campus and be prepared to wear them as outlined by the guidelines below (subject to change):

 Mask wearing protects you and others, so cover up: